Postage stamps and postal history of Pakistan: First commemorative issue

 The first commemorative issue was released in July 1948 for the country's first anniversary.
 Three of the four stamps depicted places from West Pakistan while the fourth stamp depicted a motif.
 The places were: Constituent Assembly Building, Karachi (1 ½ annas), Karachi airport (2 ½ annas) and Lahore Fort (3 annas).
 The stamps were inscribed "15th August 1947" because of the prevailing confusing as to which date was Pakistan's actual date of independence.
-It wasn't until early 1949, that this confusion was cleared by declaring 14 August as independence day.
+It was not until early 1949, that this confusion was cleared by declaring 14 August as independence day.
 The artist, A.R.
 Chughtai was also amongst Pakistan's first stamp designers having designed the Re 1 motif stamp.
 The other stamps were designed by Rashiduddin (1 ½ anna and 3 anna) and M. Latif 2 ½ anna).
 This set was printed in London by Thomas De La Rue Company as the country did not have its own printing press.